Why it’s never too late to socialize your dog

 Different ways to start

 There are a lot of ways you can socialize your pup.
 It’s up to you to make time to find new experiences for them.
 Here are some ways to start socializing them.

 Puppies should be held by as many different people as possible.
-Be gentle but have them hold the pup in different positions, and make sure the pup is comfortable with people petting their back, head, feet and ears.
+Be gentle but have them hold the pup in different positions, and make sure the pup is comfortable with people petting their back, head, feet, and ears.

 Try to avoid doing too much too fast.
-For instance, if you want your puppy to get acquainted to being handled by multiple people they don’t know, start with a few family members or friends.
+For instance, if you want your puppy to get acquainted with being handled by multiple people they don’t know, start with a few family members or friends.
 Slowly integrate one, then two, and so on.

 Try different locations

 After your pup gets acquainted with different individuals you can start taking them to experience different environments.
 There are a lot of places you can take your young canine here are just a few:

 - Puppy parties – Ask your friends and family to bring over their pets and have a puppy playdate.